Paisabazaar app Today!

 Ans.
 Yes, you can do so by submitting either a manual application to be post office or by using the prescribed SB10(b) form.

 Ans.
 Yes, you can close your term deposit prematurely.
 To do so, your account should have been active for the last 6 months.
 If the withdrawal is made between 6 months and 1 year, simple interest is payable as per Post Office Savings Account interest rate.
-If the withdrawal is made after 1 year of opening the account, the applicable interest rate would be 1% lower than the interest rate corresponding to the tenure the account was originally booked for.
+If the withdrawal is made after 1 year of opening the account, the applicable interest rate would be 2% lower than the interest rate corresponding to the tenure the account was originally booked for completed years and for part period less than a year post office savings account interest rate will be applicable.